nucypher/nucypher/docs/source/staking/running_a_worker.rst

 Upgrading to a newer version
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When a new version is available a docker-launched worker can be updated by stopping the worker,
+When a new version is available a docker-launched worker can be updated by
-running docker pull, then start the worker.
+stopping the worker, running docker pull, then restarting the worker.

 .. code:: bash